Chapter 2

 Mirabelle hadn’t bothered to give me a tour of the grounds before she left after our initial discussion, but that was just as well.
 The solitude would allow me the time to compose myself.
 Not to mention time to familiarize myself with the College grounds.
 I had much better luck finding things on my own, and didn't need the irritating Breton’s “help”.
 Whatever that would have looked like.
 The sun has fully set by the time I start to make my way to the front entrance of the courtyard where the maps were posted, the faintest of light still coloring the sky.
 Thank Lorkhan the Domininon had the foresight to train them in cartography and map-reading.

-I take a few steps before stopping in my tracks, standing completely still as a familiar sensation washes over me.
+I make it halfway through the courtyard before stopping in my tracks, standing completely still as a familiar sensation washes over me.
 An eerie, tingling awareness that I'm in the presence of something immensely powerful.
 And it's coming from my left.
-I've only felt this feeling a few times before, the last time when I visited the College of Sapiarchs with my grandfather, many decades ago. being in the presence of such ancient magic was a humbling experience, and it's an experience echoing within me now, for reasons I can't even begin to guess.
+I've only felt this feeling a few times before, the last time when I visited the College of Sapiarchs with my grandfather, many decades ago.
+Being in the presence of such ancient magic was truly a humbling experience, and it's an experience echoing within me now, for reasons I can't even begin to guess.

 I turn my gaze left and see two figures at my 11th sundial hour, near one of the pillars.
 They're in the shaded portion of the courtyard, and appeared to be in conversation with one another when I began walking near them.